Brycebuffaloe/yaml_to_multi-terralith/README.md

 network: 172.16.20.0/24
 network: 172.16.30.0/24
 ```
-Use the network and cidr to create the 3 vpc's.
+Use the net_vpc template and create 2 additional vpc's and save the file.
 Example:
 ```
 //Create VPC